Why Do I Write?

 Then, why?
 Why do I write?

 It’s hard to explain.
-It’s something like why do people need to eat when they are hungry… why do they need to drink when they are thirsty… why do they need to take medicine when they are sick.
+It’s something like a combination of the answers to the following questions: Why do people need to eat when they are hungry?
+Why do they need to drink when they are thirsty?
+Why do they need to take medicine when they are sick?
+Why do they laugh?
+Why do they cry?

 There is a kind of hunger within me that only writing can satisfy.
 There’s an insatiable thirst in my soul that would go away only when I read what I write.
 I suffer from a very mysterious illness that goes away only when I write in sentences or verses the equivalent words of the thoughts and feelings that drown me during quiet moments in my life.